kmlnbr/deep-fmask/README.md

 #### Self- Training Mode
 - The complete training pipeline consists of iterative training and label generation.
 The pipeline.sh implements a 4 stage training pipeline.
   The experiment name is the prefix used for each model.
-For example, if we use if we set the experiment name as exp1, the model name for the stage 0 will be exp1_stage0.
+For example, if we set the experiment name as exp1, the model name for the stage 0 will be exp1_stage0.
 - In order to train an experiment called `exp1`: